Introspectivespllc

 A model that has gained traction in the last 20 years, it builds upon the social learning model by viewing society itself as a factor in making certain demographics more at risk for drug abuse Therefore, the solutions in this model are larger in scope and look at ways to alleviate poverty and discrimination, Drug rehabilitation and alcohol treatment in Canada has been heavily influenced by all these various models of addiction through the years

-A couple of resources is available for you to keep you through the process and stages of your recovery.
+A couple of resources are available for you to help you through the process and stages of your recovery.

 We are ready to work with you to give the best treatment needed to get you on your recovery journey.